tosc/vim/README.md

 ### Important

 ### Mid
-* Map :q to save current layout and quit.
-Map :Q to real quit.
-Have vim load last session on load.
-(Last session will be empty on :Q)
 * VH
 	- Add git draw to this.
-        - Save compiletimes and use them for lastTime estimation.
 * Change delim to ultisnips ones.
 - Split my vimrc into smaller files.
 	- Base vimsettings.